hyperledger-solang/solang/docs/status.rst

 Missing features:

 - ``immutable`` is not supported.
-Note this is impossible to implement on Parity Substrate or Hyperledger Sawtooth; this is purely an ethereum features
+Note this is impossible to implement on Parity Substrate or Hyperledger Sawtooth; this is purely an ethereum feature
 - libraries functions are always statically linked into the contract wasm
 - function types are not implemented yet
 - Solang generates WebAssembly rather than EVM.
-This means that the ``assembly {}`` statement using EVM instructions is not supported.
+This means that the ``assembly {}`` statement using EVM instructions is not supported
-- Defining functions outside of contracts (solc 0.7.1).
+- Defining functions outside of contracts (solc 0.7.1)
-- Getting the selector of the a function using the ``.selector`` syntax.
+- Getting the selector of the a function using the ``.selector`` syntax
+- Calling base contract functions through ``basecontractname.functionname()``

 Unique features to Solang: